pedro-borges/Unified-World-Units/README.md

 # units
 A generic library of world units.

-Work in progress, since Oct 2017 not yet ready for use, please come back in a couple of months or less :)
+Work in progress since Oct 2017.
+Fully functional but not ready for use in production.

+Use at own risk, contribute at own heart.